 What's more, there's little evidence that schools have contributed meaningfully to increased community transmission, according to a January 2021 paper in JAMA.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 School districts in various parts of the country have seen outbreaks in large part because they returned to school when rates of COVID-19 were still high in their area, Dr. Lighter explains.

 The lowest risk of transmission in schools is when there has been fewer than 10 per 100,000 cases within the last seven days, as well as a positive test rate of under 5 percent, per the CDC.

-If the risk is moderate or high, that doesn't necessarily mean you shouldn't send your kids, but it's probably worth having a discussion with your pediatrician about whether the benefits outweigh the risk, Dr. Lighter says, especially if your child has an underlying condition.
+If the risk is moderate or high, that doesn't necessarily mean you shouldn't send your kids, but it's worth noting to help you gauge how cautious you need to be.

 You can get a sense of how both your state and county are doing at CovidActNow.org.

 2. Make Sure Your School Is Following Safety Precautions

 Many schools aren't requiring masks anymore, but they should still have a contact tracing plan in place, in case someone at the school tests positive.

 That way, they can quickly figure out who has been in close proximity to the infected person — usually defined as someone who's been within 6 feet of the individual for at least 15 minutes starting from two days before they got sick, per the CDC — and have them quarantine.